 My family had an old rice mill for decades, and we often gave our product away to friends and family during the holidays.
-People always wanted more rice and that gave us the idea to start our own rice mill.
+People always wanted more rice; it gave us the idea to start our own rice mill.
 We had grown up eating home-grown rice, and we wanted to share our delicious rice with others.
 My passion is showing people what rice straight from the farm tastes like.
 In other countries, rice is a staple for some people’s diets.
-In the U.S. it is seen more as a filler or a side dish.
+In the U.S., it is seen more as a filler or a side dish.
 Rice is such a versatile product and ours has a great taste that people really enjoy.

 What is your favorite part about your job?

 Sharing our rice products with the many people who care about knowing where their food comes from.
 I love to see how people react to tasting our rice for the first time; they are always surprised that rice has a flavor.